Skip to Content

 We turned our rental bikes around at that point as it seemed to go back onto a busy road again.
 Besides, we wanted our kids to have a chance to get out and play with each other.

-Kid-friendly Ancient Appian Way, Aqueducts & Catacombs E-Bike Tour
+This kid-friendly Ancient Appian Way, Aqueducts & Catacombs E-Bike tour has options for kids aged 1 and up!

 Tiber River Walk

-Even while traveling to Rome, it’s very important to give our kids time to play every day.
+Even on a family vacation to Rome, it’s very important to give our kids time to play every day.
 We hadn’t found a Rome playground yet, but we had noticed the Tiber River had wide walkways along its banks.

 We thought letting the kids run and play along the Tiber would be a fun thing to do with the kids in Rome to burn off some energy.